Trian24/Match-spotify-taste/README.md

 # Match-spotify-taste
-An application to match your spotify public playlist with your friend
+An application to match your spotify public playlist with your friend.

-## Description
 Available to use in https://match-taste.herokuapp.com/

 ## What this app does